juju/docs/src/en/clouds-maas.md

 # Using MAAS with Juju

+[MAAS][upstream-maas] treats physical servers (or KVM guests) as a public cloud treats cloud instances.

+!!!
+Note:
-Juju works closely with [MAAS][maas-site] to deliver the same experience on bare metal that you would get by using any other cloud.
-Note that the Juju 2.x series is compatible with both the 1.x and 2.x series of MAAS.
+    The Juju 2.x series is compatible with both the 1.x and 2.x series of MAAS.

 ## Adding a MAAS cloud

 Use the interactive `add-cloud` command to add your MAAS cloud to Juju's list of clouds.
 You will need to supply a name you wish to call your cloud and the unique MAAS API endpoint.

+For the manual method of adding a MAAS cloud, see below section [Manually adding MAAS clouds][#clouds-maas-manual].

 ```bash
 juju add-cloud